The Entrepreneur and the Bus

 Once trust has eventually been established, the leader must set the ground rules for engagement.
 This likely means that a protocol will be created for exchanging ideas.
 It likely means that all members of the team will be expected to contribute and participate.
 It means that debate and disagreement will be encouraged.
 And it means that everyone agrees to buy-in to the process.

 So how does productive debate and disagreement occur?
-Each member of the team should present his or her arguments based in fact.
+Each member of the team should present his or her arguments based on the facts.
 The entrepreneur should allow for a free-flowing discussion but be prepared to call foul if the discussion veers off course into the area of personal conflict.
 Strong-willed team members should be encouraged to make an impassioned case for their positions.
 All team members should listen without interruption.
-These discussions may be intense – that’s OK as long as participants do not feel as though they are being personally attacked or their ideas denigrated.
+These discussions may be intense – that’s OK if participants do not feel as though they are being personally attacked or their ideas denigrated.
 The lack of intensity during this process could be a signal that “artificial harmony” exists.

 This blog is being written in tandem with my book, “An Entrepreneur’s Words to Live By,” available on Amazon.com in paperback and Kindle (My Book), as well as being available in all of the other major eBook formats.